 Schools, Businesses, Cities Push Back On Rule Blocking Some International Students

 In several court filings Friday and Monday, the groups stand with the international students.
-They argue providing remote education is crucial given how contagious COVID-19 is — and they say crafted policies for the fall by depending on earlier assurances from the federal government that international students would be able to attend class remotely "for the duration of the emergency," while still retaining their F-1 or M-1 visa status.
+They argue providing remote education is crucial given how contagious COVID-19 is — and they say they crafted policies for the fall by depending on earlier assurances from the federal government that international students would be able to attend class remotely "for the duration of the emergency" while still retaining their F-1 or M-1 visa status.

-They're supporting an initial legal challenge by Harvard and the Massachusetts Institute of Technology, the first to sue the administration over its new policy.
+They're supporting an initial legal challenge by Harvard University and the Massachusetts Institute of Technology, the first to sue the administration over its new policy.
 Existing law had prohibited international students from taking all their courses online, but the administration temporarily lifted that rule in March.

 In a response Monday, the government said that just because it offered leniency in March, it doesn't have to extend that policy through the fall.
-The request to do so "subverts the deference afforded administrative agencies in complex and interrelated fields like immigration enforcement," the U.S. Department of Homeland Security wrote.
+The request to do so "subverts the deference afforded administrative agencies in complex and interrelated fields like immigration enforcement," the U.S. Department of Homeland Security said.

 According to the Institute of International Education, more than 1 million international students take courses in the U.S. — about 5% of the total student body.

-U.S. Immigration and Customs Enforcement "blindsided the whole of higher education," more than 180 colleges and universities wrote in their amicus brief filed with the federal district court in Massachusetts, where Harvard's challenge is being heard.
+U.S. Immigration and Customs Enforcement "blindsided the whole of higher education," more than 180 colleges and universities wrote in their amicus brief filed with U.S. District Court in Massachusetts, where Harvard's challenge is being heard.
 The schools range from small private colleges to large public universities, spread across the nation.
 "Though diverse in faith, academic mission, geography, and size, these institutions are deeply concerned with and impacted by ICE's July 6 directive," they wrote.

-"ICE's abrupt policy change guts the enormous reliance interests of higher education institutions and their students—all of whom planned for the fall 2020 semester based on ICE's earlier confirmation that its March 2020 position would remain so long as the 'emergency' continued," the schools wrote.
+"ICE's abrupt policy change guts the enormous reliance interests of higher education institutions and their students — all of whom planned for the fall 2020 semester based on ICE's earlier confirmation that its March 2020 position would remain so long as the 'emergency' continued," the schools wrote.

 They're arguing that, legally, ICE can't just change its mind after so many schools spent months crafting policies based on the government's guidance.
 To change course so completely without adequate justification is "arbitrary and capricious," the schools wrote, citing the legal standard used by courts.